21 01 22

 OPCs, most concentrated in cocoa Bean - if properly processed: chocolate.

 Naturally, extractions from plants result in some "cohabitants" including monomers and polymers.
 It turns out that while monomers are not bioactive, dimers and trimers are best accompanied by some monomers, so that a perfect blend of all three assure the highest stability of the mix.

 Substantially concurring with NIH & U.MD Medical Center:

 Prior to 1947, all the above was not known at the molecular level.

 Certainly, tannins have been used a long time.
 And the English sailors

-("Limeys") learned about the flavonoids (not exactly, but aka "citrin")
+("Limeys") learned about the flavonoids - not per se but conjectured: "citrin"

 and vitamin C, isolated during 1928-33 by research on both sides of the pond